emilylabram/blog/posts/2021-11-30-questions.md

 Asking questions in public is EXTREMELY RISKY.

 When I was 22, I asked my CEO a question that was so naive and misguided that the entire room turned to stone.

 The CEO had to pause for several seconds to process his disbelief.

 Everyone in that meeting avoided me for weeks.

 It took months to restore my reputation and I still cringe about it TEN YEARS LATER.

 That wasn't the only time I've messed up.
 I've been too grumpy, too basic, I've blanked, I've gabbled.

-But for personal reasons* I kept going, asking hundreds of questions over the past ten years - and in the end, I found a formula that works for me.
+I've asked hundreds of questions over the past ten years, and I've always meant to write down the tips that work for me.

+I know I've had it easier because of the privileges on my side.
+But I hope they can still be useful.

-## 1: start listening to your senior leaders
+## 1: think about your organisation's strategy

+Believe in yourself.
+No one is too junior to engage in strategy.

 ## 2: think of some questions in advance